sergevar/paulgrahamblog/cleaned/lies.md

 [8] Mayle, Peter, Why Are We Getting a Divorce?, Harmony, 1988.

 [9] The ironic thing is, this is also the main reason kids lie to adults.
 If you freak out when people tell you alarming things, they won't tell you them.
 Teenagers don't tell their parents what happened that night they were supposed to be staying at a friend's house for the same reason parents don't tell 5 year olds the truth about the Thanksgiving turkey.
 They'd freak if they knew.

-Thanks to Sam Altman, Marc Andreessen, Trevor Blackwell, Patrick Collison, Jessica Livingston, Jackie McDonough, Robert Morris, and David Sloo for reading drafts of this.
-And since there are some controversial ideas here, I should add that none of them agreed with everything in it.